Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

+To be more specific, for the $w$th (qu)bit out of the $W$ (qu)bits ($w\in\{1,2,\ldots, W\}$), let $H_\mathrm{qubit}^{(w)}> 0$ be the single-(qu)bit Hamiltonian characterizing the energy of the $w$th (qu)bit, scaled appropriately so that its ground-state energy should be non-negative; in this case, we can take

+where $\|\cdots\|_\infty$ is the operator norm.
+To ensure the generality of our analysis, we will keep $E_\mathrm{qubit}$ as a general variable, which may depend on the circuit size and scale, at most, polynomially with $N$.
+As for the control cost $E_\text{ctrl.}$ in~\eqref{eq:max_elementary_cost}, our analysis also keeps $E_\text{ctrl.}$ as a general variable, which may also grow, at most, polynomially with $N$.
+To summarize, the assumption on $E_\mathrm{qubit}$ and $E_\mathrm{ctrl.}$ for our analysis is

+while these may have much smaller, constant order $O(1)$ in conventional settings.
+This general setting allows us to account for the possibility that as the problem size grows, qubit crosstalk in a large quantum device may lead to a higher control cost per qubit.
+As shown in Ref.~\cite{Chiribella2021} (also see Appendix~\ref{appendix:model_details}), the variable $E_{\rm ctrl.}$ is conventionally related to $E_\mathrm{qubit}$ as

-Therefore, given a fixed gate set, we have a maximal work cost $\mathcal W_\text{max., el.}$ per qubit to perform any elementary gate in the gate set, regardless of the initial state of the qubits before applying the gate.
-This bound may be a loose worst-case estimate to cover the case where the elementary gate rotates the qubits it acts on from the ground state to the maximally excited one.
-But for our analysis, the use of this bound is sufficient.
+As a whole, we have a maximal work cost $\mathcal W_\text{max., el.}$ per qubit in~\eqref{eq:max_elementary_cost} to perform any elementary gate in the gate set, regardless of the initial state of the qubits before applying the gate.
+This upper bound $\mathcal W_\text{max,el.}$ may be a loose worst-case estimate to cover the case where an elementary gate rotates the qubits it acts on from the ground state to the excited state with the energy change of $E_\mathrm{qubit}$.
+Note that some operations, e.g., a gate transforming the excited state to the ground state, may allow us to extract energy; also, the overall energetic cost sums up to zero as in~\eqref{eq:proof_energy_conservation_2}.
+Still, it is important to bound the worst-case contributions of the work cost in terms of $\mathcal{W}_\text{max., el.}$, rather than only bounding the contributions of $E_\mathrm{ctrl.}$ in~\eqref{eq:max_elementary_cost}, for implementability of every step of the computation.